-COVID-19 is a contagious respiratory illness caused by the SARS-CoV-2 virus.
-COVID-19 can cause a mild to severe illness and has now spread worldwide, including in the United States.
-Older adults and people of any age who have underlying medical conditions might have a higher risk of severe illness from COVID-19.
-Serious outcomes of COVID-19 can result in hospitalization or death.
-The virus that causes COVID-19 can be spread to others before and after a person shows signs or symptoms of being sick (e.g., fever, coughing, difficulty breathing, etc.).
+COVID-19 is caused by the SARS-CoV-2 virus which is a new virus in humans causing a contagious respiratory illness.
+COVID-19 can present with a mild to severe illness, although some people with COVID-19 may have no symptoms at all.
+Older adults and people of any age who have underlying medical conditions have a higher risk of severe illness from COVID-19.
+Serious outcomes of COVID-19 include hospitalization and death.
+The SARS-CoV-2 virus can be spread to others not just while one is sick, but even before a person shows signs or symptoms of being sick (e.g., fever, coughing, difficulty breathing, etc.).
 A full list of symptoms of COVID-19 can be found at the following link: